 We detail the findings of the study as follows.
 Section 1 explains how undergraduate enrollment and diversity have increased across public universities from different strata of research activity.
 It also compares institutional resources and affordability.
 In section 2, we explain how we combine different sources of higher education data to provide key measures of student debt for low-income students, state need-based aid spending, and cost of attendance for low income students.
 Section 3 presents our results in three parts.
 First, we detail increases in student debt and student loan defaults for low and middle-income students.
-Section, we explain the large differences in the size and scope of state financial aid programs relative to the federal Pell Grant program.
+Second, we explain the large differences in the size and scope of state financial aid programs relative to the federal Pell Grant program.
 Third, we analyze the relationship between state grant aid programs and cost of attendance for low-income students.
 This analysis shows how state financial aid lowers cost of attendance across public universities with varied prestige and research intensiveness.
 In section 4, we conclude by discussing how even states with the most generous existing grant aid programs may need to rethink tuition and grant aid levels to protect low-income students from high debt and the risk of default.

-1. State Funding, Access, and Affordability in the Varied Terrain of U.S. Public Universities
+1. State Funding, Access, and Affordability in the Varied Terrain of U.S. Public Universities tremendously in research intensity, style of instruction, and endowment.

-The United States has a remarkably heterogeneous ecology of colleges and universities (Gerber and Cheung 2008; Stevens, Armstrong, and Arum 2008; Stevens and Gebre-Medhin 2016).
-Not only are institutions public or private, they also differ tremendously in research intensity, style of instruction, and endowment.
 Public universities themselves vary substantially in research intensiveness, resources, selectivity and other organizational characteristics.
 Existing research has shown that state funding per student has declined and tuition revenue has increased in most states and across public universities as a whole (Ehrenberg 2000; Quinterno 2012; Weerts, Sanfordeah, and Reinert 2012).
 We build on a new line of research that shows widening inequalities in students' socio-economic backgrounds and universities' resources between the different strata of research universities (Eaton, Brady, and Stiles 2016).
 Understanding this unequal and varied institutional terrain provides important context for understanding trends in student debt and state need-based aid programs.